epickrram/blog-images/drafts/2017_05/scheduler_visualisations.md

-In my last post, I looked at annotating Flamegraphs with contextual information in order to aid in filtering on an interesting subset of the data.
-One of the things that stuck with me was the idea of using SVGs to render data generated on a server that runs in headless mode.
+In my last post, I looked at annotating Flamegraphs with contextual information in order to filter on an interesting subset of the data.
+One of the things that stuck with me was the idea of using SVGs to render data generated on a server running in headless mode.

 Traditionally, I have recorded profiles and traces on remote servers, then pulled the data back to my workstation to filter, aggregate and plot.
-The scripts used to do this data munging tend to be one-shot affairs, and I've probably lost many useful utilities over the years.
+The scripts used to do this data-wrangling tend to be one-shot affairs, and I've probably lost many useful utilities over the years.
 I am increasingly coming around to the idea of building the rendering into the server-side script, as it forces me to think about how I want to interpret the data, and also gives the ability to deploy and serve such monitoring from a whole fleet of servers.

-Partly to address this, and partly because experimentation is fun, I've been working on some new visualisations in the same vein as Flamegraphs.
+Partly to address this, and partly because experimentation is fun, I've been working on some new visualisations of the same ilk as Flamegraphs.

 These tools are available in the [grav](https://github.com/epickrram/grav) repository.